mvac7/SDCC_MSX_fR3eL/README.md

 # WORK IN PROCESS!

-## About MSX fR3eL
+## About MSX fR3eL Project

 This repository compiles all the fR3eL libraries for the development in C language of MSX applications with the SDCC cross compiler.

+It also provides startups (CRTs) and Makefiles for different types of application formats (ROM or MSX-DOS), in a directory structure prepared to start a project.

 Most of the libraries use the BIOS of the MSX System, with what is achieved lightness and compatibility but not speed.

-It will not be a problem, for most of the cases where the use is controlled, but if you need to perform tasks that work with large volumes of data (such as dynamic graphics), you may need to program more optimal functions and adapted to your needs.
+It will not be a problem, for most of the cases where the use is controlled, but if you need to perform tasks that work with large volumes of data (such as dynamic graphics), you may need to program more optimal functions and adapted to the requirements of your project.

 Unlike other libraries that are more homogeneous, here you can find in some cases several libraries addressing the same task in different ways (as in the case of SPRITES).
 That is so you can choose the solution that best suits your needs.

 You can improve them, cut what you need or transform them to other compilers, for your personal projects or you can share them with the community.